HfMT-ZM4/drawsocket/README.md

 Requires Max version >= 8.1.0, and is designed for use with [CNMAT's Odot library](https://github.com/CNMAT/CNMAT-odot/releases) and [MaxScore](http://www.computermusicnotation.com/?page_id=22).

-The `hfmt.drawsocket` abstraction is a wrapper around the Node For Max's `node.script` object, and relies on a set of scripts found in the package's `code` folder.
+The `drawsocket` abstraction is a wrapper around the Node For Max's `node.script` object, and relies on a set of scripts found in the package's `code` folder.
 Once the package is installed in the Packages folder, the main server and client scripts will be automatically handled by the abstraction.

 To install:
-1. Place the `hfmt-drawsocket` repository in the `/Documents/Max 8/Packages` folder.
+1. Place the `drawsocket` repository in the `/Documents/Max 8/Packages` folder.
-2. When running the `hfmt.drawsocket` server for the first time: click on the `script npm install` message to download the required packages and libraries (note that you will need to be connected to the internet for the download to work).
+2. When running the `drawsocket` server for the first time: click on the `script npm install` message to download the required packages and libraries (note that you will need to be connected to the internet for the download to work).

 ## Basic Usage

-See the `hfmt.drawsocket.maxhelp` file for examples.
+See the `drawsocket.maxhelp` file for examples.

 1. Start the server by sending the `script start` message.
 2. On successful startup, an IP address and port number will be printed to the Max console, and the same information will be sent out of the right-most outlet of the abstraction.